kubernetes-sigs/sig-storage-local-static-provisioner/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kubernetes-sigs/sig-storage-local-static-provisioner/badge.svg?branch=master)](https://coveralls.io/github/kubernetes-sigs/sig-storage-local-static-provisioner?branch=master)

-The local volume static provisioner manages the PersistentVolume lifecycle for pre-allocated disks by detecting and creating PVs for each local disk on the host, and cleaning up the disks when released.
+The local volume static provisioner manages PersistentVolume lifecycle for pre-allocated disks by detecting and creating PVs for each local disk on the host, and cleaning up the disks when released.
 It does not support dynamic provisioning.